-Powerful medicine ways were carried by my KitchiZibi ancestors: The Old Ones.
-But during the destructive times of the Christian missionaries, our old KitchiZibi medicine ways were accused of being Indian Sorcery.
+Thunderbird Medicine ways were practiced by my KitchiZibi Algonquin ancestors: The Old Ones.
+But sadly, during the destructive times of the Christian missionaries, our benevolent Thunderbird Medicine ways were judged as being Indian Sorcery.
+Thunderbird Medicine was mistrusted.

 Some of our KitchiZibi medicine men were called Thunderbirds.
 They worked to rid the earth of negative and intentionally malevolent spirits symbolized by big snakes and monstrous serpents.
 So the Thunderbirds practiced 'snake medicine' ways to purposefully attract the great powers of thunder and lightning to help people heal.
 But due to the ill beliefs of Christian missionaries, our Thunderbirds were perceived as being evil.

 A spiritual helper to a Thunderbird medicine man is often the snake.
 But in Euro-Christian beliefs, snakes and serpents were always seen as evil manifestations of the devil itself.
 So, because of this, our Thunderbird medicine men were persecuted as evil sorcerers and it is no surprise they began to practice their mysterious medicine ways in secrecy.

 Perhaps if we take a closer look at a KitchiZibi allegorical legend we'll gain a better understanding about the sacred role of the snakes, and also the Thunderbirds, from a traditional perspective.
 In the old times legends were told about 'manitou' spirits who lived here; the Snakes, the Monster Snakes, the Serpents and the Thunderbirds too: